duanev/pgdb/README.md

 <img src="https://user-images.githubusercontent.com/153577/57986990-648dfa80-7a41-11e9-82c8-c46da3d33490.png" title="ScreenShot">

+## Bugs

+- Can't trace through static functions - the source window doesn't update
+- 'u' needs to go up a "stack frame" (whatever that is ...)
+- 'd' needs to undo a previous 'u'

+## Donations

-Donations gladly accepted and will certainly attract more of my attention :)
+Gladly accepted and will certainly attract more of my attention :)

     email: duanev at gmail
     btc: 3PkNXvGkzeLR2J1xgPHkFDEM7xFbEHCZQB